ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2019-02-10-Scrape Zillow - Hundreds of Thousands of Properties Pt. 2 without Tax Data.markdown

 <b>General Overview</b>

+The full code is at the bottom of the article.
+Please read the <b>Required Update</b> section before trying to implement the code, as well as the <b>>Update to your liking</b> section.

 The below program will read in Zillow property URLs (without the zillow.com prefix).
 The program will loop the URLs in slices (i.e. X lines of URLs per loop) then run the URLs via multiple threads.
 Using multiple threads allows the program to be much faster than searching with a single thread (i.e. one-by-one).

 Generally, the program is pinging the Zillow property URL and looking for the hdpApolloPreloadedData HTML element by ID.
 This HTML element has JSON data about the property, which the program processes.
 After extracting the relevant data, the program will save the data in as tab-delimited based on your chosen location.